- Inventory current configuration settings

 - Configurations must match a gold standard reference point-in-time.
 For example, configurations should not have changed since the last application release.

-- Configurations much match the configuration of another node – a gold standard server.
-Don’t worry about false positives when IP address names or server names are different – Orca tokenizes for you.
+- Configurations must match the configuration of another node – a gold standard server.
+Don’t worry about false positives when IP addresses or server names are different – Orca tokenizes for you.

 - Custom rules that dictate the values or value ranges of certain configurations.